slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ## Breaking it down

-Taking this Python as an exhaustive example (the TS equivalent is the same):
+Take this Python function declaration for example:

 ```python
 def my_function(